 '''

-problem.removecbprenode (f_prenode, object)
+problem.removecbprenode(callback, data)

 '''

-f_prenode The callback function to remove.
-If None then all preprocess node callback functions added with the given user-defined object value will be removed.

-object The object value that the callback was added with.
-If None, then the object value will not be checked and all preprocess node callbacks with the function pointer f_prenode will be removed.
+- callback The callback function to remove.
+If None then all preprocess node callback functions added with the given user-defined object value will be removed. - data The object value that the callback was added with.
+If None, then the object value will not be checked and all preprocess node callbacks with the function callback will be removed.